Saturday, January 17, 2026

 Updated 17 Feb 26

 A short movie from 1930, The Devil's Cabaret, popped up in my YT feed recently.
 It's an early MGM talkie filmed in two-colour Technicolor.
 It's pre-code, well worth watching in its own right.
 Colour and sound are actually quite good.
-Anyway, it's prompted me to take another look at my old item on the Friese-Greene process, also in two colours.
+Anyway, it's prompted me to take another look at my earlier post on the Friese-Greene process, also in two colours.

 Two things stand out: